 \subsection{Quasi-Black-box natural-gradient VI}

 Our approach relies on the following equivalence for the natural gradient of the LB:

 A proof is provided in Appendix \ref{proof:log_trick}.
 The difference between equations \eqref{eq:LB_gradient_khan} and \eqref{eq:LB_gradient_martin} is substantial.
 Eq. \eqref{eq:LB_gradient_khan} involves the natural gradient with respect to the log-likelihood, thus implicitly the natural gradient with respect to the underlying function of the covariates over which $\lik$ is parametrized.
 Eq. \eqref{eq:LB_gradient_martin} instead requires the gradients of the score function of the variational distribution only.
 If $\natgrad \sbr{\logq}$ is available in closed form, \eqref{eq:LB_gradient_martin} prescribes a practical gradient-free method for updating the posterior's natural parameter.
 Given that $\natgrad \sbr{\logq}$ has a closed-form, the wording gradient-free is meant in the sense that no further gradients need to be explicitly evaluated, i.e. those of $\logpy$, as it typically happens e.g. in backpropagation: the natural gradient of the log-likelihood w.r.t. the network parameters is not required.
 This is the case for several exponential-family distributions.
-In section \ref{subsec:nat_grad_free_gaussian_vi} we show that $\natgrad \sbr{\logq}$ is indeed tractable when $\qlt$ is Gaussian.
-For a function $f$ of the parameter, \cite{khan2017conjugate} shows that the natural gradient $\natgrad \sbr{f\brt}$ corresponds to the gradient $\nabla_m\sbr{f\brt}$ where neither the FIM or its inverse are involved (under minimal representation we can express $f_\lam$ in terms of $m$, i.e. $f_m := f_\lam$.
+In section \ref{subsec:nat_grad_free_gaussian_vi} we show that $\natgrad \sbr{\log\qlt}$ is indeed tractable when $\qlt$ is Gaussian.
+For a function $f_\lam$ of the natural parameter, \cite{khan2017conjugate} shows that the natural gradient $\natgrad f_\lam$ corresponds to the gradient $\nabla_mf_m$ where neither the FIM or its inverse are involved (under minimal representation we can express $f_\lam$ in terms of $m$, i.e. $f_m := f_\lam$.
 Eqs. \eqref{eq:LB_gradient_martin} and \eqref{eq:natgrad_lambda_grad_m} therefore lead to the following update:

 We refer to our approach based on the above update as Quasi-Black-box (natural-gradient) Variational Inference (QBVI).
 Indeed the (natural) gradient of the lower bound involves two ingredients: (i) function queries for $\logpy$ evaluated at some value $\theta$ drawn from the posterior $q\br{\lambda_t}$, without requiring model-specific derivations for $\logpy$ typical in VI applications, and (ii) $\nabla_m \sbr{\log \qlt}$ that needs to be provided.
-Thus the lettering is quasi-black-box.
+Thus the name quasi-black-box.
 Algorithm \ref{alg:general_qbvi} summarized the approach in the general case of an exponential-family prior-posterior pair of the same parametric form.